Towerism/morphling/game-server/README.md

 - GCC 6
 - libcurl development headers

+## Sample games
+Tictactwo and Tictactoe have been written as sample games and can be found in the `games` folder.

 ## Building
 To build the game server, you must create the build tree, generate the build files, and then run `make`.